 The iPhone 7 Plus features improved specs over the iPhone 6s Plus, including a quicker-than-ever A10 Fusion processor chip and a twin-lens camera, along with two new colour options (both black - don't worry, we'll explain) and IP67 waterproofing.
-Our iPhone 7 Plus review will help you decide if Apple's newest and costliest phablet is for you.
+Our iPhone 7 Plus review will help you decide if Apple's now superseded phablet is for you.
 Thanks to MobileFun for lending us the matte black iPhone 7 Plus we've been using for this review.

 If you're interested in the full current iPhone range, take a look at our iPhone buying guide 2018.

 The iPhone 7 Plus is available to buy now, having been announced on 7 September and gone on sale on 16 September.

 Here's the pricing:

 - iPhone 7 Plus (32GB): £669

 The iPhone 7 Plus is available for direct purchase through Apple's online store.